FluentLenium/FluentLenium/README.md

 assertThat(comp.getSelection()).isEquals("Value to select");
 ```

-It's not mandatory to extend `FluentWebElement`.
-But a constructor with at least WebElement parameter is required.
+It's not mandatory to extend `FluentWebElement`, but a constructor with at least WebElement parameter is required.

 ```java
 public class SelectComponent {